OpenZeppelin/compound-monitoring/defender/README.md

 Run `npm run download` to pull down a Defender configuration and save it to the `./downloaded` directory.
 This will create a `defender-config.json` file as well as JSON and JS files for the downloaded Autotasks.

+## Autotask Testing

+The Autotask files contain code to facilitate development and testing of OpenZeppelin Defender Autotasks.

+Rather than creating Autotask scripts in the Defender Web App and then waiting for appropriate blockchain events to trigger a Forta Sentinel, this code allows a developer to mock the requests sent by Defender Forta Sentinels to the Autotasks to verify that the Autotasks are performing as expected.

+### Use of Jest

+This code uses Jest to override the several modules (`axios`, `ethers`, and `defender-relay-client`) to mock their actions and avoid performing interactions with the blockchain or the Internet.
+This approach allows us to simplify testing by simulating all external data sources and then verifying that Autotasks performs the functions we expect.